Off-Campus Policy and Petition

 Phase 1- Standard Approvals

-1) Age- Students who are 24 years of age or older on or prior to May 1st, 2016.
+1) Age- Students who are 24 years of age or older on or prior to May 1st, 2018.
 Proof of age must be provided via a legible copy of a valid driver's license or government ID.

 2) Marital Status- Students who are married or head of household as defined by the Internal Revenue Service.
 Proof must be provided via a legible notarized copy of your marriage license and/or completed tax form.

 3) Prior Military Service- Students who have served at least two years of continuous active military duty.
 Proof must be provided via a legible copy of DD-214 papers or discharge papers.

 4) Fifth Year Senior- Students who have lived on campus for seven semesters at the California Maritime Academy.
 Living on campus is defined as having moved into a residence hall, picked up and returned key in appropriate time, completed room check-out properly, and attended mandatory floor meetings.
 Students applying under Fifth Year Senior must also be in good disciplinary standing.
 Proof must be provided via a legible copy of student's PeopleSoft Portal address list that includes all seven semesters of on-campus living addresses.

 5) Maritime License- Students holding a Third Mate or Third Assistant Engineer maritime license.
 Must provide a legible copy of your license.

 6) Parental Custody- Students must have full time parental custody of a child/children.
 Proof must be provided via a legible copy of proof of custody.

-1) Medical- Student must provide current medical documentation (less than one year old and on medical office's letterhead) from an appropriately licensed medical professional describing the disability/medical condition, basis for diagnosis, how the disability/condition impacts the student's ability to live in on-campus housing and professionally recommended accommodations to Dr. Bruce Wilbur in the Student Health Center by no later than March 1st of the academic year for returning and readmit students and April 1st for new students.
+7) Medical- Student must provide current medical documentation (less than one year old and on medical office's letterhead) from an appropriately licensed medical professional describing the disability/medical condition, basis for diagnosis, how the disability/condition impacts the student's ability to live in on-campus housing and professionally recommended accommodations to Ms. Siobhan Case in the Disability Services Office by no later than March 1st of the academic year for returning and readmit students and April 1st for new students.
 All medical petitions will be reviewed by a Medical Review Committee.
 The committee and Office of Housing & Residential Life will work together to determine the best method to meet the students' needs.

-2) Financial Hardship- Students must complete and submit FAFSA by March 2nd and accept all financial aid offered, including loans.
+8) Financial Hardship- Students must complete and submit FAFSA by March 2nd and accept all financial aid offered, including loans.
 To qualify for financial hardship, students must show at least 20% of unmet need.
-Income tax returns, as well as other documents supporting your claim must be submitted including a proposed completed Budget Worksheet.
+The previous year's income tax returns, as well as other documents supporting your claim must be submitted.
 All financial hardship petitions will be reviewed by the Off-Campus Housing Review Committee.
 The Financial Aid Office may be called upon to advise the Committee.

 · Option 1- Within five (5) business days of denial, students may submit a written request to the Office of Housing & Residential Life to be placed into the Off-Campus Lottery if they meet the requirements (see below).

 · Option 2- Within five (5) business days of denial, students may submit a written appeal to the Dean of Student Development.
 The appeal must present new and/or additional information that was not available at the time the committee reviewed the original petition.
 Those who appeal will not be allowed to enter the lottery AFTER the April 1st (or, if April 1st falls on a holiday or weekend, next business day) deadline.
 The Dean of Student Development is the final appeals agent; no further appeals can be made.

-Phase 3- Lottery
+Phase 2- Lottery